valhuber/ApiLogicServer/api_logic_server_cli/docs/Working-With-Docker.md

 * __isolation__ - in both cases, Docker applications encapsulate their environment, eliminating external dependencies.
 Likewise, Docker applications will not affect other applications running on the same hardware

-ApiLogicServer is therefore provided in a docker image, as described in the [readme](https://github.com/valhuber/ApiLogicServer/blob/main/README.md).
+ApiLogicServer is therefore provided in a docker image, as described in the [Install Guide](../Install).
 This page provides miscellaneous operational procedures to support Docker.

 &nbsp;